 Why Enter?

-Beyond the title of Inventor of the Year, winners receive:
+Beyond recognition as Inventor of the Year, winners receive:

 • Featured Profile: High-visibility placement on our website and global viewership.